Peter65/jFontSize-Module/README.md

 Defines how many times the size can be increased.

 ### Minus Max Hits
-Defines how many times the size can be increased.
+Defines how many times the size can be decreased.

 ### Size Change Interval
 Defines the range of change in pixels.